slackapi/deno-slack-api/docs/triggers/trigger-basics.md

 ## Creating Triggers

-Triggers can be created in one of two ways, either dynamically in your application at runtime, or through the Hermes CLI.
+Triggers can be created in one of two ways, either dynamically in your application at runtime, or through the Slack CLI.
 More details on Trigger creation can be found in the [API documentation](https://api.dev.slack.com/future/triggers#create).

 ### Creating Triggers Generic Inputs

 Triggers can be created or updated at runtime with an optional `WorkflowDefinition` as a generic input which utilizes the `WorkflowDefinition` object defined in the manifest to help specify what `inputs` a Trigger will require.
 Additional details can be found [here](trigger-generic-inputs.md).

-### Creating Triggers using the Hermes CLI
+### Creating Triggers using the Slack CLI

-To create a Trigger using the Hermes CLI, create a file that contains your Trigger TypeScript format.
+To create a Trigger using the Slack CLI, create a file that contains your Trigger TypeScript format.
 Run the `trigger create` command with a `--trigger-def` flag pointing to your desired trigger file.

 ```
 slack trigger create --trigger-def "path/to/trigger.ts"
 ```

-Example trigger objects in valid typescript and JSON formats can be viewed below.
+Example `trigger` objects in valid typescript and JSON formats can be viewed below.
+With a Generic Input these `trigger` objects will have access to typeahead for valid input parameters.

 #### With Generic Input
 ```ts